 You might be a candidate for hip replacement surgery when other treatments no longer relieve severe pain and loss of function.
 Joint pain and immobility usually occur when the cartilage that protects and cushions the joints wears down.
 When this happens, bones rub directly against each other, causing further damage and pain.

 Total hip replacement surgery involves replacing the hip joint with an artificial joint made of metal, plastic or ceramic materials.
 The doctor makes a six- to ten-inch incision on the side or back of your hip.
 Materials used in making your artificial joints are strong and designed to last a long time inside your body.
-Additional information about hip replacement surgery.

 Joint replacement is major surgery.
 Although advances in technology and medical care have made joint replacement safe and effective, there are risks.
 You should discuss these risks with your surgeon, and they should be considered carefully before you decide to have surgery.
 The most common risks include: